IronyProject/Irony/ReadMe.txt

 * Select grammar/language in top combo-box.
 * Browse form tabs to see grammar data.
 * To parse source code sample, switch to "Test" tab.
 Click "Load..." button on top of the form.
 Open file dialog opens.
 * Navigate to <root>\Irony.Samples\SourceSamples folder.
-Select source file appropriate for grammar selected in step 4.
+Select source file appropriate for the selected grammar.
 * Source file contents are loaded into text area in the form.
 Click Parse button on top of the form.
 * The Output Syntax Tree control on the right (in Results tab in the right tab control) would contain a parsed syntax tree.
 * If the button "Run" enabled, click it to execute/evaluate the code.
 The results are shown in the Output window at the bottom of the form.